reemy93/Selenium/README.md

 the testcases :

+*test cases are in class Reemy In java/test/ and under the package rahulshettyacademy

 Main testcase is the Login procedure clicks on Templates and picks the first video and plays it closes the video